 Civil unrest/Political tension

-Violent protests and strikes over Nepal's new draft constitution continue throughout the country.
-It is likely these protests will continue over coming months.
+Violent protests and strikes over Nepal's new draft constitution have occurred in parts of the country.
+It is possible these protests could reoccur continue over coming months.

-The army has been deployed to some areas and curfews have been imposed.
-You should contact provincial or district authorities about where and when curfews may be enforced in the area.
 Curfews may also be enforced throughout Nepal at short notice.
-You should follow the instructions of local authorities, observe any curfews and seek advice from your tour company on safety and security issues.
+If this occurs, you should follow the instructions of local authorities, observe any curfews and seek advice from your tour company on safety and security issues.

 A number of violent incidents, including bomb attacks, have occurred at crowded locations and on public transport throughout the country.
 In 2013, an explosion at a Government office in the Sarlahi district near the border with India, injured 12 people.